 “We really try to make sure that they’re exposed to what they’re going to see in the industry, and that they’re not wasting time learning how to operate technology that is outdated,” Auclair says.

 Keep In Mind: Another way to get this level of training without committing to a full master’s program is to pursue a graduate certificate in biotechnology.
 These programs are a perfect option for someone with an undergraduate degree in a different subject area hoping to transfer careers, as well as those with a master’s or PhD looking to tailor their career to a specific segment of biotechnology.
 “Certificates are meant to augment your existing skill sets,” Auclair says.
-In many programs like Northeastern’s, a graduate certificate also can roll up as a concentration into a full master’s degree.
+In many programs like Northeastern’s, a graduate certificate or accelerated degrees also can roll up as a concentration into a full master’s degree.

 “The job market for trained [biotechnology professionals] is going to expand in the next few years,” Auclair says.
 “So if you’re in the workforce and you’re thinking, ‘what’s the next logical step for me?’…a master’s program is a great way to ensure you can be competitive and successful.”